The Secret to Love That Lasts

 One of the necessary changes you have to be willing to make is related to traditional gender roles.
 You should be willing to do whatever chores your partners would like help with.
 This might mean men have to cook, and women have to fix a shelf.

-Gary had the experience of meeting a man named Mark.
-Mark was brought up in a conventional family where his father did not lift a finger in the house.
+Chapman once met a man named Mark.
+Mark was raised in a conventional family where his father did not lift a finger in the house.
 His dad saw such tasks as women’s work and couldn’t imagine himself cleaning the floors or changing diapers.
 Conversely, Mark appreciated how important it was to his wife Mary that he lend a hand around the house.
 So, he let his gendered stereotypes go.

 StoryShot #8: Physical Touch is a Powerful Sign of Affection

-Research has shown that children who are shown physical signs of affection tend to live healthier emotional lives than those who aren’t.
+Research has shown that children who receive physical affection tend to have better emotional health.
 This suggests how important physical touch is for love.

 StoryShot #9: Identify Your Own Primary Love Language

 Everybody has their primary love language.
 Therefore, you will have one too.
-Gary outlines a specific way of identifying which type is your primary love language.
+Here’s a specific way of identifying which type is your primary love language.

-- Consider what comes to mind when you want to feel genuinely appreciated.
-Which of these love languages comes to mind?
+2. Consider what comes to mind when you want to feel genuinely appreciated.
+Which of these love languages do you think of first?

 “Love can be expressed and received in all five languages.
 However, if you don’t speak a person’s primary love language, that person will not feel loved, even though you may be speaking the other four.
 Once you are speaking his or her primary love language fluently, then you can sprinkle in the other four, and they will be like icing on the cake.” – Gary Chapman